 • making Merrick Road safer and more accessible by thinning the trees, clearing litter and undergrowth, improving cycle links and routes, creating wider pavements, safer crossings, upgrading street lighting and adding greenery

-• making more space for people to walk or wheel on the pavement on Havelock Road by renewing and widening pavements
+• making it easier for people to walk or wheel on the pavement on Havelock Road by renewing and widening pavements